First, let’s get clear on what positive parenting

 You need to make it a point to learn why your child misbehaved the way they did.
 Then they will feel acknowledged and understood, rather than becoming upset.

-Having an open, friendly and peaceful relationship with your kids can give you a sense of fulfillment and contentment.
-Positive parenting will not only help you to tackle some of those unwanted behavioural issues in your child, it is essential for their development.
+Positive parenting will not only help you to tackle some of those unwanted behavioral issues in your child, it is essential for their development.

 Numerous studies have shown that kids who grow up in a positive parenting household are generally pretty happy people with high self-esteem.
-They’re good at keeping their emotions in check and taking personal responsibility for what they’ve done.

 This parenting style is a balance of setting reasonable expectations in a nurturing and loving way.